partnernetsoftware/ffic/README.md

 # tinycc

 ```
-How to contribute patches to our "mob" patchwork (what's mob?):
+How to contribute patches to tcc "mob" patchwork (what's mob?):

-If you haven't done before, clone our tinycc repository: "git clone git://repo.or.cz/tinycc.git"
+git clone git://repo.or.cz/tinycc.git

-Fetch the latest changes: "git fetch origin"
+cd tinycc
-Create a new branch on top of origin/mob: "git checkout -b mypatch origin/mob".
+#Fetch the latest changes:
-Commit your patches to this new branch ("git gui") and verify ("gitk --all").
+git fetch origin
-Push your changes to here: "git push ssh://mob@repo.or.cz/srv/git/tinycc.git mypatch:mob"
+git checkout -b mob_$USER origin/mob

-Don't forget to talk about on the TinyCC mailing list.
+# Commit your patches to this new branch ("git gui") and verify ("gitk --all").

-git checkout -b mob_wanjochan origin/mob
+git push ssh://mob@repo.or.cz/srv/git/tinycc.git mob_$USER:mob

-git push ssh://mob@repo.or.cz/srv/git/tinycc.git mob_wanjochan:mob
+# Don't forget to talk about on the TinyCC mailing list.

 ```